 - I am a firm believer in states' rights.
 The federal government has grown way too big and powerful, ignoring the Tenth Amendment.
 Much of the power and authority in the federal government should be devolved to the states.

-- I am First Amendment absolutist.
-Government should never be allowed to regulate the content of political speech.
-Americans must have the freedom to worship, or not worship, as we choose.
+- I am a First Amendment absolutist.
+Government should never be allowed to regulate the content of political, religious or any other speech.
+Americans must have freedom of religion, which includes our day-to-day lives, and is far bigger than "freedom of worship."
 "Separation of church and state" is a myth that is used to curtail religious liberty; the phrase does not exist in the Constitution.

 - Churches and parachurch organizations must avoid entanglements with government, such as private-school vouchers.
 With government money comes government strings, and those strings will quickly become a noose used to strangle our freedom.

-I am a Reformed and Evangelical Christian.
+I am a Christian.
+I believe the Bible, consisting of the Old and New Testaments, is the Word of God and is literally true.
 I believe Jesus Christ is the Son of God, and that He was born of a virgin, died on the cross, rose the third day, sits at the right hand of God and will return.
 Only through the substitutionary atonement of Christ's blood can we be saved; there is no other way to heaven.
 Salvation is by grace through faith, not of works.
 However, works are a sign of true faith.